TABLEALL

 鮨 原正

 Leading Osaka’s fine restaurant scene is a master chef who seeks for the most natural way to savor sushi.
 “Gentle sushi” as he describes it, Harasho’s cuisine is minimalist in approach while founded on classic Edomae principles.
-Focusing on the pure flavor of the fish, the restaurant continues to earn two Michelin stars and allure gourmands from across Japan and abroad.
+Focusing on the pure flavor of the fish, the restaurant continues to earn two stars and allure gourmands from across Japan and abroad.

 Relocated to a new location in the southeastern end of the city, Chef Ko Ishikawa has invested time and energy in curating a space worthy to serve top-class sushi.
 Found in a quiet residential neighborhood, the picturesque entrance is set with curated greenery and a kawara tile roof, creating a peaceful ambiance.
 Behind the thick noren curtain, a tall vase of seasonal flowers, arranged by the chef’s sister, welcomes all those who make the pilgrimage.